Optimal control of levitated nanoparticles through finite-stiffness confinement

+For $t_f=t_{\mathrm{th}}$, there is only one protocol, the brachistochrone, that makes the connection, at an expensive work cost; for $t_f\gg t_{\mathrm{th}}$, any regular protocol would be quasistatic and give a very small irreversible work, virtually indistinguishable from that for the optimal one---given by Eq.~\eqref{eq:adia}.
+From the experimental point of view, intermediate times, $t_f>t_{\mathrm{th}}$ with $t_f/t_{\mathrm{th}}=O(1)$, is thus the most interesting regime for our protocols with minimal work because it offers an advantageous trade-off between energetic cost and protocol duration.
+Therefore, we have considered two SST protocols with the same finite connection time $t_f=1.8\ t_{\mathrm{th}}$, shown in the inset of Fig.~\ref{fig:exp}: the optimal one, given by Eq.~\eqref{eq:optimal-bang-EL-bang}, and a non-optimal one.
+The latter relies on choosing the lowest-order polynomial that makes the connection~\cite{chupeau_engineered_2018,raynal_shortcuts_2023}.
+For reference, we also consider a STEP protocol, corresponding to a sudden change of stiffness from $\kappa_i$ to $\kappa_f$.

-As for the optimal bound protocols, we study the particle relaxation driven by these two protocols.
-The associated particle position variance is shown in Fig.~\ref{fig:exp}.
-As expected, in the case of the STEP protocol, the variance presents oscillations with an exponential decay of characteristic time $\tau=m/\gamma\approx 3.8 \times 10^{-5}$~s, and it takes infinite time to reach exactly the target equilibrium state.
-Conversely, both the SST and the optimal protocols make it possible to reach the targeted final equilibrium state at the desired final time.
+As previously, we looked into the time evolution of the particle position variance driven by these protocols, bounded optimal, non-optimal SST, and STEP, which is shown in Fig.~\ref{fig:exp}-(a).
+As expected, in the case of the STEP protocol, the variance presents oscillations with an exponential decay of characteristic time $\tau=m/\gamma\approx 3.8 \times 10^{-5}$~s, and it takes infinite time to exactly reach the target equilibrium state.
+In contrast, both the SST and the optimal protocol allow one to reach the target state at the desired final time $t_f=\tau/3=1.8\ t_{\mathrm{th}}$.

-We then compute the mean experimental work required to drive the particle by the three protocols, using the definition given by~\eqref{eq:work}.
-The computation is detailed in the ``Material and Methods'' section.
-The resulting experimentally measured cumulative work is displayed in Fig.~\ref{fig:expW}.
-At the protocols' final time, we confirm that the bounded optimal protocol allows reaching equilibrium with work extraction corresponding to $W_\text{optimal}=-0.19~k_B T$ higher than in the case of the SST protocol under similar conditions ($W_\text{SST}=-0.07~k_B T$).
-The STEP protocol provides an even higher work extraction ($W_\text{STEP}=-\frac{k_B T}{4}$), but it must be noted that the system has not reached the target equilibrium state at $t_f$.
+We then compute the average experimental work required to drive the particle according to the three protocols, using the definition~\eqref{eq:work}---as detailed in Secs.~VI and VII of~\cite{SM}.
+The cumulative work resulting from the experimental measurements is shown in Fig.~\ref{fig:exp}-(b).
+At the final time $t_f$, we confirm that the bounded optimal protocol allows us to reach equilibrium with average work $W_\text{optimal}=-0.19~k_B T$, lower than for the non-optimal SST protocol under similar conditions, $W_\text{SST}=-0.07~k_B T$.
+The STEP protocol provides an even lower work up to $t_f$, $W_\text{STEP}=-k_B T/4$, but the system has not reached the target state.